Markus Weinzierl: VfB Stuttgart

 On 9 October 2018, Weinzierl became new head coach of VfB Stuttgart.
 He replaced Tayfun Korkut with a contract valid until June 2020.
 His first match as Stuttgart's head coach was a 4–0 loss to Borussia Dortmund on 20 October 2018.

-He was sacked on 20 April 2019.
+He was sacked on 20 April 2019 following a 6-0 loss to former club Augsburg, which left Stuttgart in 16th place with four games remaining.
 He finished with a record of four wins, four draws, and 15 losses.
+Stuttgart were eventually relegated after finishing 16th and losing the relegation play-off.

 Return to FC Augsburg

 On 26 April 2021, Weinzierl returned to FC Augsburg as head coach.
 Augsburg were in 13th place and four points above the relegation playoff spot when Weinzierl took over as head coach.
 He left Augsburg at the end of the 2021–22 season.

 1. FC Nürnberg

 Weinzierl was hired on 4 October 2022 as manager for 1.
 FC Nürnberg.
 He took the reins from Robert Klauß who was sacked the day prior after leading the Franconian club to 14th in the table after Match Day ten in the 2022–23 2.
 Bundesliga season.
 Just four months later, he was sacked after a 5-0 loss to FC Heidenheim.
+Weinzierl finished with a record of four wins, four draws, and five losses.